 Minister for Government Services

 1.1.
-This instrument commences on 18 February 2021 or the date of the Standards being gazetted, whichever is later.
-This is the third version of these Standards, and replaces the Standards issued on 1 March 2020.
+This instrument commences on 27 January 2022 or the date of the Standards being gazetted, whichever is later.
+This is the fourth version of these Standards, and replaces the Standards issued on 18 February 2021.

 2.1.
 The Standards are a legislative instrument made by the Minister administering section 41 of the Service Victoria Act 2018 (the Act).